micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-27-rashi_en.md

 <b>All tithings of the land — </b>the verse speaks of second tithe.
 <b>The seed [crops] of the land — </b>of grain.
 <b>Of the fruit of the tree — </b>wine and oil.
-<b>Belongs to Adonoy,</b> God has taken possession of it, and it is from His table that He has commanded you to go up and eat in Jerusalem, as it is said, “And you shall eat before Adonoy your God, the tithe of your grain, your wine,” etc.
+<b>Belongs to Hachem,</b> God has taken possession of it, and it is from His table that He has commanded you to go up and eat in Jerusalem, as it is said, “And you shall eat before Hachem your God, the tithe of your grain, your wine,” etc.

 ### passuk 31
 <b>Of his tithe — </b>but not of the tithe of his fellow-Jew.
 One who redeems the [second] tithe of his fellow-Jew, does not add a fifth.
 And what is its redemption?
 He redeems it in order to permit [its] consumption in any place, and he brings up the coins [of its redemption/sale] and eats [the food bought with them] in Jerusalem, as it is said, “Then you shall lay out in money,” etc.

 ### passuk 32
 <b>Under the rod,</b> when he comes to tithe them, he makes them pass out through the gateway one after another, and the tenth [one] he strikes with a rod smeared with red dye, [so that] it can be recognized [as being of] the tithe.
 So does he do to the young lamb and calves of each year.
-<b>Shall be sacred to Adonoy,</b> to be brought to the altar, its blood and innards, and the flesh is eaten by the owners, since it is not counted with other gifts of the priesthood, and we have not found that its flesh should be given to the <i>kohanim</i>.
+<b>Shall be sacred to Hachem,</b> to be brought to the altar, its blood and innards, and the flesh is eaten by the owners, since it is not counted with other gifts of the priesthood, and we have not found that its flesh should be given to the <i>kohanim</i>.

 ### passuk 33
 <b>He shall not make a distinction, etc.</b> Since it is said: “And all your choice vows,” perhaps he should select and bring out the nicest?
 The verse says: “He shall not make a distinction between better or worse [animals]” — holiness descends on it whether it is whole or blemished; not that it may be brought [when] blemished, but it may be eaten under the law of tithing, and it is [thusly] forbidden to be shorn or worked.